Data Shapley in One Training Run: Introduction

-\textbf{Technical contributions.} \add{The key insight enabling our technique is that foundation models are trained using iterative algorithms, where the model performance change in each iteration is sufficiently small to be accurately approximated by first- or second-order Taylor expansions.} We show that Data Shapley values for these linear and quadratic approximation forms can be derived analytically via gradient dot-products or gradient-Hessian-gradient products between training and validation data.
-This allows for the calculation of Data Shapley values for the specific model produced by a particular training run, provided that one can monitor the intermediate model parameters throughout the training process and compute the gradient dot-products or gradient-Hessian-gradient products.
-However, leveraging off-the-shelf auto-differentiation tools to calculate these quantities introduces significant overhead due to per-sample gradient calculation.
+\textbf{Technical contributions.} \add{Our key insight is that ML models are trained using iterative algorithms, where the model performance change in one iteration is sufficiently small to be accurately approximated by first- or second-order Taylor expansions.} We show that the Shapley value for the approximated one-step model performance change can be derived analytically via gradient dot-products or gradient-Hessian-gradient products between training and validation data.
+Hence, we can compute the Data Shapley scores for each model update step, and accumulate the scores throughout the training process.
+However, the per-sample gradient vectors required for computing the Shapley value in each training iteration introduce significant overhead due to per-sample gradient calculation.
 To address this challenge, we develop a series of technical tools that enable the exact calculation of gradient dot-products and gradient-Hessian-gradient products in one and two backward passes, respectively, without the need to instantiate any additional gradient vectors or Hessian matrices.
 Collectively, these tools allow for the efficient computation of In-Run Data Shapley. \add{In particular, with sufficient GPU memory, its most efficient implementation is as fast as regular training.}

 \textbf{Empirical implications.} Given the efficient algorithms developed in this paper, for the first time, one can perform data attribution on the scale of foundation model pretraining.
-While in this paper, we focus on the GPT2 model as a pilot study, our approach is applicable to larger-scale industrial models with sufficient computing resources.
+While in this paper, we focus on GPT2 and Pythia-410M as a pilot study, our approach is applicable to larger-scale industrial models with sufficient computing resources.
 We performed various case studies that provide fresh insights into training data's contribution to the foundation model pretraining.